Hulu vs. YouTube TV vs. Sling TV vs. AT&T TV Now vs. more: Channel lineups compared

 - Regional sports networks -- local channels devoted to showing regular-season games of particular pro baseball, basketball and hockey teams -- are not listed.
 DirecTV Stream's $85 tier has the most RSNs by far, but a few are available on other services.
 See our NBA and NHL streaming guides for details.

 - Local ABC, CBS, Fox, NBC, MyNetworkTV and The CW networks are not available in every city.
-Since availability of these channels varies per service, you'll want to check the service's website to make sure it carries your local network.
+Since availability of these channels varies, you'll want to check the service's website to make sure it carries your local network.

 - Local PBS stations are only currently available on YouTube TV and DirecTV Stream.
 Again you'll want to check local availability.